-- Always keep in mind, what is your research question.
-What did you measure? - e How many variables did you measure? - What is the scale of measurement?
+Always keep in mind: What is your research question?
+What are you trying to figure out with this test?

+- How many variables did you measure? - What is the scale of measurement?
 Nominal / Ordinal / Interval / Ratio - If you have two or more measurements, are you looking for a difference or another relationship? - If you are looking for a difference, are your measurements independent or paired?